-The Nipissing District Developmental Screen (NDSS) is a checklist that is easily completed by parents and caregivers to identify delays in children up to six years of age.
+The Looksee Checklist is easily completed by parents and caregivers to identify delays in children up to six years of age.
 Areas of development include gross and fine motor, cognitive, social/emotional, self-help skills, vision, hearing and communication.
 The checklist also provides suggestions and activities to enhance development.

-Visit www.endds.com for more information or contact your local Health Unit.
+Visit www.lookseechecklist.com for more information or contact your local Health Unit.